 Sure Energy is not a pure player when compared to its peers but its Viking oil production is at the heart of its growth.
 The company holds about 17,000 net acres of land at Redwater, Alberta where it assembled a low risk development inventory of 72 locations.
 Sure also holds 9 sections at Virginia Hills Alberta with the potential 72 locations at 8 wells per section targeting the Viking formation.
 The company currently produces 1,410 boe/d with a 63% oil and liquids weighting.
 For 2012, 71% of its capital expenditures will be targeting Viking oil at both Redwater and Virginia Hills.

-The 5 junior oil producers listed above are highly leveraged to the Viking oil play because it constitutes the core of their development programs through 2012 and beyond.
+The 5 junior oil producers listed above are highly leveraged to the Viking oil play because it constitutes the core of their development programs.
 These companies have experienced management teams, high working interest and an operated development inventory of low risk high quality drilling locations.

 Disclaimer: the information presented above is only for informative purposes; it’s meant to serve as a starting point to carry your own due diligence.
 It is in no way an encouragement to buy or sell the aforementioned securities.
 If you find any errors in the data please do not hesitate to contact us using the appropriate form or by leaving a comment.